asciidoctor/asciidoctor-bibtex/README.md

 generated and inserted into where `bibliography::[]` is placed.

-asciidoctor-bibtex is designed to be used as an extension to [asciidoctor](http://asciidoctor.org), although it supports asciidoc to asciidoc transformation at the moment.
+asciidoctor-bibtex is designed to be used as an extension to [asciidoctor](http://asciidoctor.org).
 Thus this extension can be used together with other asciidoctor extensions such as [asciidoctor-mathematical][] and [asciidoctor-pdf][] to enrich your asciidoc experience.
+Note that asciidoctor-bibtex no longer support asciidoc-to-asciidoc conversion.

 [asciidoctor-mathematical]: https://github.com/asciidoctor/asciidoctor-mathematical
 [asciidoctor-pdf]: https://github.com/asciidoctor/asciidoctor-pdf